pietru2004/godot_voxel_builds/README.md

 Supporters
 -----------

 This module is a non-profit project developed by voluntary contributors.
-The following is the list of who donated at least once.
+The following is the list of the current donors.
 Thanks for your support :)

 ### Gold supporters